apache/activemq-website/src/components/classic/documentation/message-redelivery-and-dlq-handling.md

 ### The Discarding DLQ Plugin

-> From ActiveMQ Classic 5.9 - a destination `policyEntry` supports a `deadLetterStrategy` of discarding:
+> From ActiveMQ 5.9 - a destination `policyEntry` supports a `deadLetterStrategy` of discarding:
 > ```
 > <deadLetterStrategy>
 >   <discarding/>